CrowdStrike/terraform-provider-crowdstrike/docs/data-sources/cloud_security_rules.md

 ---
-page_title: "crowdstrike_cloud_posture_rules Data Source - crowdstrike"
+page_title: "crowdstrike_cloud_security_rules Data Source - crowdstrike"
-subcategory: "Cloud Posture"
+subcategory: "Cloud Security"
 description: |-
-  This data source retrieves detailed information about a specific cloud posture rule, including its unique identifier (ID) and associated attributes.All non-FQL fields can accept wildcards * and query Falcon using logical AND.
+  This data source retrieves detailed information about a specific cloud security rule, including its unique identifier (ID) and associated attributes.
+All non-FQL fields can accept wildcards * and query Falcon using logical AND.
 If FQL is defined, all other fields will be ignored.
 For advanced queries to further narrow your search, please use a Falcon Query Language (FQL) filter.
 For additional information on FQL filtering and usage, refer to the official CrowdStrike documentation: Falcon Query Language (FQL) https://falcon.crowdstrike.com/documentation/page/d3c84a1b/falcon-query-language-fql
   API Scopes
   The following API scopes are required:
   Cloud Security Policies | Read & Write
 ---

-# crowdstrike_cloud_posture_rules (Data Source)
+# crowdstrike_cloud_security_rules (Data Source)

-This data source retrieves detailed information about a specific cloud posture rule, including its unique identifier (ID) and associated attributes.All non-FQL fields can accept wildcards `*` and query Falcon using logical AND.
+This data source retrieves detailed information about a specific cloud security rule, including its unique identifier (ID) and associated attributes.
+All non-FQL fields can accept wildcards `*` and query Falcon using logical AND.
 If FQL is defined, all other fields will be ignored.
 For advanced queries to further narrow your search, please use a Falcon Query Language (FQL) filter.
 For additional information on FQL filtering and usage, refer to the official CrowdStrike documentation: [Falcon Query Language (FQL)](https://falcon.crowdstrike.com/documentation/page/d3c84a1b/falcon-query-language-fql)

 ## API Scopes